LewKM/SafariToursGuide/README.md

 ## About Us

-At Turaco Tours and Safaris, we are passionate about providing you with authentic and immersive travel experiences.
+At Safari Tours Guide, we are passionate about providing you with authentic and immersive travel experiences.
 Our team of expert guides and local experts are dedicated to ensuring that every moment of your journey is filled with wonder and discovery.

 We believe in sustainable tourism and work closely with local communities and conservation initiatives to promote responsible travel.
-By choosing Turaco Tours and Safaris, you are contributing to the preservation of East Africa's natural and cultural heritage.
+By choosing Safari Tours Guide, you are contributing to the preservation of East Africa's natural and cultural heritage.

 ## Destinations